Charte-dot/The-Tipsy-Tiger-cg/README.md

 ## Features
 ### Structure
-The website consists of six pages:
+The website consists of seven pages:
+* Age verification
 * Home
 * About
 * Cocktails